Norup news & more.

 February Entertainment Reviews

-In 1983, Will Byers mysteriously vanishes; his mother Joyce Byers goes into full blown panic, launching a huge investigation.
+Stranger Things Review By Charlotte C. In 1983, Will Byers mysteriously vanishes; his mother Joyce Byers goes into full blown panic, launching a huge investigation.
 Will’s friends Dustin, Mike, and Lucas all go to find him one night and run into a usual girl, who might help them find Will.
-The locals, including Police chief Jim Hopper, Will’s brother Jonathan, Mike’s sister Nancy, Nancy’s friend Barb, and Nancy’s boyfriend Steve are all trying to find Will while dealing with the crazy ride called life.
+The locals, including Police chief Jim Hopper, Will’s brother Jonathan, Mike’s sister Nancy, Nancy’s friend...

 What it Takes to be an Aspiring Author

-With our population being past seven billion, the cold hard truth is one single person can have an extremely difficult time causing any sort of dent in our society.
+By Sydney B. With our population being past seven billion, the cold hard truth is one single person can have an extremely difficult time causing any sort of dent in our society.
 Many popular books that we know off the top of our heads such as The Hunger Games by Suzanne Collins and Harry Potter by J.K.
 Rowling are the top goals of many young and adult authors.
-But, many people don’t know that many of these books that are “making it big” are ridiculously lucky.
+But, many people don’t know that many...

 Wednesday, February 8, 2017